On the Rate of Asymptotic Regularity of Iterative Methods for Nonexpansive Mappings in CAT(0) Spaces and Hyperbolic Optimization: Main result

 \end{proof}

 This completes the analysis of the viscosity (Halpern-type) scheme in complete $CAT(0)$ spaces.
-Together with the results obtained for the Krasnosel'ski\u{\i}--Mann iteration, we have thus confirmed $O(1/\sqrt{k})$ and $O(1/k)$ asymptotic regularity bounds for the two fundamental fixed-point algorithms in the nonlinear setting.
+Together with the results obtained for the Krasnosel'ski\u{\i}--Mann iteration, this demonstrates that the proof strategies from the linear setting can be carried over to the nonlinear framework, yielding in particular the known \(O(1/\sqrt{k})\) and \(O(1/k)\) asymptotic regularity bounds for the two fundamental fixed-point algorithms.